MicrosoftDocs/entra-docs/docs/identity/authentication/concept-certificate-based-authentication-technical-deep-dive.md

 ## MFA authentication flow using single factor certificates and passwordless sign in

-Let's look at an example of a user who has single factor certificates and has configured passwordless sign in.
+Let's look at an example of a user who has single-factor certificates and has configured passwordless sign-in.

-1. Enter your User Principal Name (UPN) and click **Next**.
+1. Enter your user principal name (UPN) and click **Next**.

    :::image type="content" border="true" source="./media/concept-certificate-based-authentication-technical-deep-dive/user-principal-name.png" alt-text="Screenshot of how to enter a user principal name.":::